 Mulch vs bark: what’s the difference & which is best?

-If you've been following along, I'm currently knee-deep in the planning stages of a garden revamp and have been looking extensively at all things DIY garden landscaping (from garden path lighting, driveway edging and rockeries to painting patios).
+If you’ve been following along, I’m currently knee-deep in the planning stages of a garden revamp and have been looking extensively at all things DIY garden landscaping (from garden path lighting, driveway edging and rockeries to painting patios).
 One of the considerations after deciding how to landscape, is to decide what to put on the ground.
-In the last post, we looked at mulch vs pea gravel, and this time, we are taking more of a detailed look at mulch and how it compares to bark chippings.
+In the last post, we looked at mulch vs pea gravel, and this time, we are taking more of a detailed look at mulch vs bark and howthey compare.

 What is mulch?